AkashKalme/AkashKalme/README.md

 <h3 align='left'>About Me:</h3>
 <p align="left">I am a Third Year Computer Engineering student at Pune Institute of Computer Technology.
 I have a
     keen interest in Comprtitive Programming and Web Development.
-I am also interested in Data Science and Android Development.
+I am also interested in Data Science and Machine Learning.
-    I am currently learning Flutter and Dart.
-I like playing badminton.
+    I love playing badminton.
 </p>
 <h3 align="left">Connect with me:</h3>
 <p align="left">